About the Heinz History Center

 In 2014, the History Center opened the new Museum Conservation Center, located directly behind the museum on Penn Avenue.
 The nine-story building houses the museum’s artifacts under one roof with Smithsonian-quality storage.

 Heinz History Center

 As Pittsburgh’s “people museum,” the History Center preserves and interprets the history of Western Pennsylvanians through six floors of interactive exhibitions that feature iconic artifacts like the TV set from “Mister Rogers’ Neighborhood” and the world’s oldest jeep.

 Western Pennsylvania Sports Museum

-The Western Pennsylvania Sports Museum, a museum-within-a-museum located on the History Center’s second and third floors, celebrates Western Pennsylvania’s unsurpassed sports legacy.
+The Western Pennsylvania Sports Museum, located on the History Center’s second and third floors, celebrates the unsurpassed sports legacy of the City of Champions.
 From football to baseball and hockey to golf, the Sports Museum highlights the region’s passion for amateur and professional sports.

 Fort Pitt Museum